SILT

 An Apology for Taxidermy, which also includes pieces from Consider the Spoonbill, consists of 3d scans of taxidermied Roseate Spoonbill birds, as well as Egrets, from the LSU Nature Science Museum’s colletions.
 The aim of this project was to explore human’s complicated and precarious relationship with appreciating animals and wildlife, in particular as it is compounded by human destruction of habitat.

 With the support of the Anchorage Museum and Polar Lab Artist Residencey in Anchorage, Alaska, Silt is an exploration of Alaskan glacial silt from multiple views of relation.
 I was born and raised on the banks of the Nenana River before moving to Fairbanks.
 The river silt is one of my earliest memories of connecting to my environment.
 I remember the way it would transform my skin into a sparkling part of the river after covering my hands in it.
 Whenever I have the opportunity to return home, it is still a powerful signifier of the phenomenal place I am from.
-It is also a swift reminder of the personal, familial, and communal experiences growing up in Alaska that for me and many other Alaskans were powerful and sometimes very tragic.
+It is also a swift reminder of the personal, familial, and communal experiences growing up in Alaska that for me and many other Alaskans were powerful, dangerous, and sometimes very tragic.
 For the people who live there, the natural landscape and the people are inextricably linked, my aim was to approach silt from this perspective.

 My process involved a full-body life cast of myself that I filled with silt.
 The figurative silt sculpture would then be placed where the silt was gathered from and documented as it became a transient, ephemeral part of the environment.
 As the sculpture is a life-casted replica of my body, visually, it was a vicarious experience of this transformation and relationship with the environment.